kggibson1/BacStroke_Gibson_etal/README.md

 The first term describes reorientation due to clinostat rotation and the second describes rotational Brownian motion.
 The projection operator $I-\hat{\mathbf e}\hat{\mathbf e}^{T}$ ensures that diffusion changes the orientation of the bacterium without changing the magnitude of the unit swimming vector.

 In addition to rotational diffusion, the bacterium can undergo stochastic tumbling events.
-During a tumble a new random swimming direction is selected.
+If a tumble occurs a new swimming direction is randomly chosen.

 ## Input files

-The simulation requires a configuration file and an initial-condition file.

-The configuration file specifies all simulation parameters, including the timestep, simulation duration, clinostat geometry, fluid properties and organism properties.
-The initial-condition file specifies the organism radius, initial position, swimming speed and density.
+A Config and initial conditions file are required for the simulation.

+The config file contains environmental parameters such as clinostat dimensions and rotation, gravitational acceleration, tumbling frequency and more.

 See `test_config.txt` for an example.

+The initial conditions file contains the organism parameters; mass

 ## Output